EmilienLeroy/HighScore/docs/guide/customization.md

 ## CSS variables

-If you have added a custom style you can easly update leaderboard using css variable.
+If you have added a custom style you can easly update leaderboard colors using css variables.
-These are all current css variable :
+These are all current css variables :

 ```css
 :root {